bemson/undelay/README.md

 Delays other than zero seconds are routed to the native [window.setTimeout](https://developer.mozilla.org/en/DOM/window.setTimeout) method.
 Undelay! also patches [window.clearTimeout](https://developer.mozilla.org/en/DOM/window.setTimeout) to work with the numeric timeout identifiers.

-Read David Baron's excellent explanation and case for patching `window.setTimeout`, at [http://dbaron.org/log/20100309-faster-timeouts](http://dbaron.org/log/20100309-faster-timeouts).
+Read David Baron's explanation and case for patching `window.setTimeout`, at [http://dbaron.org/log/20100309-faster-timeouts](http://dbaron.org/log/20100309-faster-timeouts).

 #### DEVELOPER NOTES

- - The Undelay! script is a self-executing routine that does not add to the global namespace.
+ - The undelay! script is a self-executing routine that does not add to the global namespace.
  - Undelay! supports passing additional parameters as callback arguments.
  - The minified version is only 0.5K (gzipped)!
  - Undelay! dispatches and listens to "message" events, wherein the `origin` parameter matches the host page's protocol and hostname.
 The exception to this rule is for local files; `origin` is set to "*".
- - Currently, there is no API for disabling Undelay!
+ - Currently, there is no API for disabling undelay!
 Instead, simply remove the script from your web page.

 ## FILES